 Touch-screen users should first swipe in from the right edge of screen and tap Settings.

 Second, you can disable location tracking completely for all apps and programs.
 Again, use keyboard shortcut Windows Key+I to open Settings Charm.
 Click Change PC settings in the bottom of the bar.

-Open Privacy tab from the left and set the Let apps use my location slider to Off.
+In Windows 8, open Privacy tab from the left and set the Let apps use my location slider to Off.